studienkollegBank Account in Germany for Students: Complete Guide 2026

 Some Studienkollegs have additional requirements.
 Check the specific Studienkolleg’s page for details, and review the full requirements for studying in Germany.

-Switching is generally not possible once the semester has begun.
+Switching is not possible once the semester has begun.
 At some Studienkollegs, you may be able to switch before classes start if there is space in another course.
 This is why it is so important to choose the right course from the beginning.
-If you truly need to change, you would typically have to reapply and start over.
+If you truly need to change, you would have to reapply and start over.

 Some degree programs can be accessed through multiple Schwerpunktkurse.
 For example, Psychology might be accessible through both the M-Kurs and G-Kurs depending on the university.
 In such cases, check the specific admission requirements of your target university and choose the course that best matches the majority of your future coursework.